jajimenez/energy-es/README.md

 # Energy-ES
-Energy-ES is a desktop application that shows an interactive chart with the hourly values of the Spot Market and PVPC energy prices of the current day in Spain.
+Energy-ES is a Python desktop application that shows an interactive chart with the hourly values of the Spot Market and PVPC energy prices of the current day in Spain.
 The data is provided by some APIs of *Red Eléctrica de España*.

 - Version: 0.1.0
 - Author: Jose A. Jimenez (jajimenezcarm@gmail.com)